What is SEC Form 40-F?

-Also called the Registration and Annual Report for Canadian Securities Form, Form 40-F is a filing with the US Securities and Exchange Commission (SEC) used by Canadian companies that want to offer their securities to United States investors.
+SEC Form 40-F, also known as the Registration and Annual Report for Canadian Securities Form, is a filing with the Securities and Exchange Commission (SEC) used by Canadian companies that want to offer their securities to United States investors.

 In addition to being used to register Canadian securities in the United States, Form 40-F provides investors with valuable insight into the Canadian companies offering them.
 After the first filing with the SEC, the form is thereafter used by Canadian companies to provide their annual report.
 The form not only supplies standard information about the security and the company, it also gives the domestic and Canadian contact information for the securities issuer.

-Once filed, Form 40-F is accessible to public scrutiny on the SEC’s online system, EDGAR (Electronic Data Gathering, Analysis and Retrieval).« Back to Glossary Index
+Once filed, Form 40-F is accessible to public scrutiny on the SEC’s EDGAR (Electronic Data Gathering, Analysis, and Retrieval) computer system for the receipt, acceptance, review and dissemination of documents submitted in electronic format to the Commission.
+For support and additional information, explore our Corporate Compliance solutions.